 I have created a toolkit specifically for you to help you teach your autistic teenager or young adult how to take a shower more independently.
 I give you visuals with real-life photographs of men and women going through the steps of taking a shower.
 I also give you tons of more tips and resources to help you navigate how to teach the skill of taking a shower.
 You can check out the Taking a Shower Bundle Here!

-Please let us know in the comments below if these tips are helpful and if there are others that have helped your family!
-We love hearing from you!
+Please let me know in the comments below if these tips are helpful and if there are others that have helped your family!
+I love hearing from you!